antonioscalaunina/ANTI-FASc/bin/README.md

  - Hazard: it computes all the possible different rupture areas (according to the previous barycenters selection) in the prescribed magnitude bins

  - PTF: it computes all the scenarios “compatible” with estimation and uncertainty of magnitude and location for a given earthquake.
-In this mode, the limit can be either fixed by the user (imposing a range around the estimated magnitude and location) or defining rupture areas for the magnitude and rupture barycenters selection contained in the output file of the matPTF code (see repository *https://github.com/INGV/matPTF*)
+In this case the user must set a range around the estimated magnitude and location.
+The module also allows to use a precompiled selection of magnitude and rupture areas computed through the software matPT available at *https://github.com/INGV/matPTF* (Selva et al. 2021)

 It can be run either launching the MATLAB script *Rupture_areas_OF.m*, e.g. from a linux terminal typing the command: